 Other injuries take longer to heal, such as a broken wrist or hand, or whiplash as a result of a fall at work and so on.

-How much you win will depend on the nature of the accident and your injuries and their severity.
-This table is a guide to compensation claim amounts;
+In this section, we will look at slips and trips injury claims and how much they can be worth.
+How much you win will depend on the nature of the accident and your injuries, and their severity.
+This table is a guide to compensation claim amounts for slip, trip and fall injury claims:

 This is a small sample of average compensation for slip and fall injury claims.
-Your case will depend on the nature of your injuries, with your personal injury solicitor acting as a guide to the amount you could claim.
+How much compensation for a slip or trip claim in your case will depend on the nature of your injuries.
+Your personal injury solicitor will advise on the amount you could claim when your case has been reviewed.
 Our slip and fall compensation calculator provides a useful guide too.

 No win, no fee should mean what it says: if you don’t win your claim, you are not liable to pay a personal injury solicitor.
 But check the small print as not all solicitors have the same terms and conditions.